Complete Guide to the Listen Feature in SocialBu

 Written By Umar Khan

 SocialBu Listen helps you monitor online conversations that matter to your brand, industry, competitors, and customers.
-Instead of manually checking different platforms one by one, you can create listening streams based on keywords, topics, conditions, and sentiment, and then review matching conversations from a single place.
+Instead of manually checking different platforms one by one, you can create listening streams with Search Queries, choose Sources, customize queries per platform, and use AI Analysis to review matching conversations from one place.

 How to create a Listen stream

-Add the keywords, phrases, or conditions you want SocialBu to track.
+4. Use Search Queries to add the keywords or phrases you want SocialBu to track.

 Once the stream is active, matching conversations will appear in the stream whenever SocialBu finds posts that match your setup.